W.I.T.C.H. (TV series): Zamballa

-Kandrakar

-Kandrakar made its debut in "B is for Betrayal".
-The Guardians frequently went to Kandrakar for answers, such as why their powers had improved and become stronger.
-The Council of Kandrakar's job is to look over the whole universe and protect its worlds from any evil.
-It has its own five Guardians to help accomplish this task and protect the universe from harm.
-The Guardians also have a leader who wields the pink orb necklace of the mystical Heart of Kandrakar itself, which transforms them and greatly magnifies their elemental powers.
-The Aurameres are housed in one of Kandrakar's rooms and are guarded over by Luba.

-Zamballa

-Zamballa was first introduced in the season 2 episode "P is for Protectors".
-Zamballa is a purple world with a jungle stretching out as far as the eye can see.
-At the center is a pyramid, the palace where Kadma lives while the Veil is still in effect.
-The Zamballans themselves look like walking purple trees.
-In "Z is for Zenith" the Heart of Zamballa is returned and Kadma abdicates from her throne to live a more humble life on Earth, while Ironwood takes the Heart and is made Queen herself.

 Production

 Two seasons were produced in total, adapting plot elements from The Twelve Portals and Nerissa's Revenge comic arcs from the original series.
 Each season consists of twenty-six episodes, resulting in a total of fifty-two episodes overall.

 An unaired 15-minute pilot episode exists, which was never fully animated.
 It was used to test the show with a focus group in 2003.
 The first episode of the series was originally meant to air on Halloween, with corresponding themes.

 German network Super RTL was originally announced to be collaborating on the show alongside Jetix and France 3.
 However, it does not appear in the actual closing credits of the series.